To bid or not to bid, that cannot be the question!December 2017

 Already in 2007 and 2008 the European Commission imposed heavy fines for bid rigging in the “lifts and escalators cartel” case (almost 1 billion euros) and the “removals cartel” case (almost 33 million euros).
 In France the “yoghurt cartel” led to fines of almost 200 million euros, including for bid rigging.
 In May 2017, the Belgian Competition Authority for the first time imposed a penalty of 1.8 million euros for bid rigging on five companies that were involved in such agreements within the framework of a public procurement contract issued by Infrabel, the manager of the Belgian railway infrastructure.
 Infrabel subsequently announced that it is planning to seek damages from the companies involved.

 - Competition law requires that each company participate autonomously in tender procedures, fully independent of its competitors.
-It is irrelevant in this respect whether the call for tenders is organised by a government authority, a public company or a private company.
+It is irrelevant in this respect whether the call for tenders is organized by a government authority, a public company or a private company.

 - If you are approached by a competitor with a request to participate in bid rigging, immediately contact the legal department.
 Legal will prepare a written response in which your company distances itself from this request and clearly states that it does not wish to receive any similar requests in the future.